Kiosk Security Systems

 - 62% Admitted to having at one point their self-service kiosk WiFi unsecure and open to the public.

-Steps to maintaining an effective kiosk security programs
+Steps to maintaining an effective kiosk security systems

 - Articulate and define a security policy.
 Identify what are the risks are for the operating environments as well as what the costs are in keeping security up to date.

 - Minimize access to the environment as much as possible.
-That’s true of the network as well as with devices that may be attached to the kiosk.
+That’s true of the network as well as with devices that may be attached to the kiosk machine.
 Eliminate devices that aren’t going to be used.

 - Have an operating system patching strategy in place.
 Hackers are continually developing new ways to disrupt an operating system.
 Make sure procedures are in place to keep the operating system updated to help prevent those threats.